physlin/detector-calibration/README.md

 *Image redirects to a video showing an example of* `fit_response`.
 Animations were created using `napari-animation`.

-Fitting is done using the `fit_response` function, for which example usage ish shown below.
+Fitting is performed using the `fit_response` function, for which example usage is shown below.
 By default, the standard deviation for the Gaussian kernel used to smooth the image is 50 pixels.
 This can be adjusted using the optional `sigma` argument.

 ```Python
 from detectorcal import fit_response